Terry Buffalo Ware

-Terry Buffalo Ware is an American guitarist and composer.
+Terry Buffalo Ware (February 14, 1950 – August 5, 2026) was an American guitarist and composer.

 Early life

 Ware grew up in the Northwest Oklahoma town of Woodward.
 He attended the University of Oklahoma and graduated in 1972 with a degree in journalism professional writing.

 He studied piano for 10 years beginning at age 9.
-He began playing guitar at age 14, and is self-taught.
+He began playing guitar at age 14, and was self-taught.
 He also played the trombone in his high school band, and was in the Pride of Oklahoma, the University of Oklahoma's marching band, for one year.
 While still in high school, Ware played guitar in The Debtor Group, which performed regularly throughout Northwest Oklahoma and the Texas panhandle.
 The band Sailor which Ware formed in college was a local fixture in Oklahoma music scene of the early 1970s.